gbmhunter/NinjaCalc/README.rst

 - Author: gbmhunter <gbmhunter@gmail.com> (http://www.mbedded.ninja)
 - Created: 2015-11-02
-- Last Modified: 2015-11-15
+- Last Modified: 2015-11-20
-- Version: v0.0.0
+- Version: v0.1.0
 - Company: mbedded.ninja
 - Project: NinjaTerm
-- Language: HTML, js, css
+- Language: HTML, js, jsx, LESS
-- Compiler: n/a
+- Compiler: gulp-based system
 - uC Model: Any
 - Computer Architecture: Any
-- Operating System: Any
+- Operating System: Windows/Linux/iOS
 - Documentation Format: Doxygen
 - License: GPLv3

 Motivation
 ==========

+The goal of this is to provide a sleek desktop application to help you with all those small, frequent calculations you do while designing an embedded product.
+Whether it be a low-pass LC filter, a resistor divider, or even just Ohm's law (o.k., I hope you don't forget that one, but it is included none-the-less), this app makes them easy to find, use, and have confidence in the answers.

 Features
 --------

 - Suite of useful embedded-engineering related calculators.
+- As-you-type updating
-- Dynamic unit-changing support (including metric and imperial units).
+- Dynamic unit-changing support (including various metric and imperial units).
 - Continuously checking validators which make sure calculator variables are "within range/sensible".
 - Powerful and compact language for describing new calculators, making it easy to add your own if so wanted!